 I love weddings - the emotions, the characters and the stories as people have the hugest celebration of life.
 I’m really grateful that this is what I get to do for a living.

 I live in Derby with my wife and young children & loads of pets.
-You can find me playing an instrument, watching a movie, down the gym or reading a good book.
-I’m a stereotypical introvert and can happily go days without seeing anyone.
+You can find me playing an instrument, watching a movie or reading a good book.

 I hate having my photo taken

 That's not a qeustion, but all my couples say that.
 I think that’s one of the benefits of this type of photography.
 We don’t have to do any portraits or anything formal.